MSc in

 Assessment is carried out by a variety of methods.
 In the classroom, you will engage in a number of activities, simulations, case-study discussions and presentations where you will receive instant feedback from your lecturers.

 Formal assessments include coursework in the form of individual or group assignments, but also presentations, posters, or digital media content creation depending on the course.
-Examinations are towards the May exam period and an in-class test could take place during the last weeks of each course.
+Examinations are towards the May exam period and in-class test could take place during the last weeks of each course.

 After the teaching term, students will be allocated a supervisor that will guide them through an Independent Business Research Project.
 The year-in-business students will be allocated a mentor that will follow their progress and work, assisting them in keeping a log and writing a similar final project.
 This final project gives an opportunity to test learn concepts and ideas in practice in a real business context via research and analysis.